httpwg/wg-materials/ietf103/minutes.md

 David Schinazi: These reseved names belong in DNS.
 Maybe we can make comments to point at the Special Use Name registry.

-Ted Dardie: People are encouraged to put these special use names under .arpa.
+Ted Hardie: People are encouraged to put these special use names under .arpa.
 This seems like a reasonable sweet spot.

 Mark: Would a reference to 6761 work?

 Ted: DNS doesn't love the current framing, so it would be better not to reference 6761.

-David: I'm going to contradict mtself.
+David: I'm going to contradict myself.
 HTTP isn't a DNS client.
 If your HTTP engine makes a query for .onion, the DNS resolver is what needs to know.

 Mark: But 6761 answers this.

 David: My bad.

-Pattrick: We can poit to some requirements on HTTP in the DNS lookups.
+Pattrick: We can point to some requirements on HTTP in the DNS lookups.

 Action: Mark wil work on some text.